kdheepak/panvimdoc/README.md

 git push
 ```

-You don't actually need the file, just the `doc` folder but it is easiest to create a file.
+You don't actually need the file, just the `doc` folder but it is probably easiest to create a file.

 Then add the following to `./.github/workflows/panvimdoc.yml`: